olx-inc/nsindicator-mac/README.md

 How to Install ?
 ===============

-- Download the .zip file named 'nsIndicator.zip' located into the /bin folder of this repository
+- Download the .zip file named 'nsIndicator.zip' located into the /bin directory of this repo
 - Extract nsIndicator.app file and execute it! =)

 Requirements